seesharprun/generic-host/readme.md

-# Sample Generic Host Application
+# Sample Generic Host Application with two services

 1. `cd` to the */host* folder.